What is Haglund’s Deformity?

 Causes of Haglund’s Deformity

-As its other name “pump bump” implies, the rigid backs of “pump-style” shoes usually causes Haglund’s deformity in Whitestone or New York City patients (among other areas).
+As its other name “pump bump” implies, the rigid backs of “pump-style” shoes usually causes Haglund’s deformity in New York City and Whitestone, New York (among other areas).
 These shoes create pressure that aggravates the growth during normal activities, like walking.

 In addition to poor shoe choice, these factors can also contribute to the formation of Haglund’s deformity: